AveryData/AveryData.github.io/_learning/marketing.md

 Advertising appears free to the consumer, but it is actually very valuable and costly to the company.

 #### PPC
-Pay per click (PPC) means the advertiser only pays for each click of their advertisement
+Pay per click (PPC) means the advertiser only pays for each click of their advertisement.

 #### CTR
-Click through Rate (CTR) is the total clicks divide by the total times the ad was shown
+Click through Rate (CTR) is the total clicks divide by the total times the ad was shown.

 #### Fixed Costs / Flat Rate
 Just one constant cost based on time interval.